 There are plenty of things to do in the Westman Islands; including volcano hiking, puffin-spotting, visiting museums and going on boat trips.
 The islands are very scenic so make sure you bring your camera.
-If you want to book your boat tour in advance I recommend this classic tour or this RIB speed boat tour.

 How to get there: Herjólfur ferry sails from Landeyjahöfn every day in the summertime and the boat ride only takes 35 minutes.
 More information can be found here.
 There are also direct flights from Reykjavik to the Westman Islands every day during the summer.